LuxuryRangeRover/RoAnalytics/privacy.md

-# Privacy Policy for RoliAnalytics
+# Privacy Policy for RoAnalytics

-_Last updated: September 6, 2025_
+_Last updated: October 22, 2025_

 Your privacy is important to us.
-This Privacy Policy explains how RoliAnalytics handles user data.
+This Privacy Policy explains how RoAnalytics handles user data.

 ---

 ## 1. Data We Collect
-RoliAnalytics collects only the minimum data necessary to operate:
+RoAnalytics collects only the minimum data necessary to operate:
 - **Discord User ID** (when you interact with the bot)
-- **Commands used** (for functionality and debugging)
+- **Commands and command inputs such as item, months, RSI** (for functionality and debugging)

 We do **not** collect passwords, emails, or sensitive personal information.